 At Wrington Church of England Primary School, pupils are actively encouraged to make choices, knowing that they are in a safe and nurturing environment.
 We encourage our pupils to make thoughtful and safe choices and some of these choices are reflected in our schemes of work for e-safety and P.S.H.E.
 Children are provided with many opportunities to make their own reasoned choices; whether it is their choice of dinner option, the core, challenge or stretch tasks within lessons or the selection from our extensive extra-curricular clubs, the children can be free to make their own decisions.

 Respect for ourselves and each other is a key message at Wrington Church of England Primary School and is firmly embedded in our School Aims.
-Our cross-phase Development Teams give children an opportunity to work together, valuing each other’s contributions.
-Our teams meet four times a year to plan and work together on improving an aspect of school life.
+Our cross-phase Wrington Parliament Teams give children an opportunity to work together, valuing each other’s contributions.
+Our teams meet four times a year to plan and work together, usually on improving an aspect of school life.
 The appreciation of the value of every person is also celebrated when each class collaborates to plan and lead an act of Collective Worship with each individual participating and taking an important role in the spreading of the Christian message.

-We value the diversity of our nation ad recognise howmuch we can learn from unfamiiar people and different cultures.
+We value the diversity of our nation ad recognise howmuch we can learn from unfamiliar people and different cultures.